trumtomte/kronolog/README.md

 ## Customization

+Since Kronolog consists of a single HTML file (containing HTML, CSS, and JavaScript), you can easily modify it to suit your specific needs.

+## Background

 Kronolog was developed as part of a research project to facilitate the documentation phase of digital forensic investigations by creating structured timeline reports from log data.

 ## License